rayangdn/thymio-epfl/report.md

 ### Recovery Behavior

-The system implements a recovery mechanism to smoothly transition between obstacle avoidance and path following:
+The system implements a recovery mechanism to transition between obstacle avoidance and path following:

 ```python
 if self._detect_obstacles(sensor_data):